Elliptic Littlewood identities: Quadratic transformations

 \begin{conj} For generic parameters satisfying $t^{2n-1/2}t_0t_1u_0=p^{1/2}q^{1/2}$, the integral

 vanishes unless $\blambda$ is of the form $\bmu^2$, in which case the integral is

 \end{conj}

-\begin{rem} Note that the nonzero values are the same as in Conjecture \ref{conj:vanKsmall}. \end{rem}
+\begin{rem} Note that the nonzero values are the same as in Conjecture~\ref{conj:vanKsmall}. \end{rem}

-This would imply Conjecture \ref{conj:vanKsmall} via a modular transformation, as discussed above, but the $q$-elliptic half of the identity would be new.
-In the limit $q\to 0$, $t_0$, $t_1$ fixed of that $q$-elliptic identity, the biorthogonal function becomes a Koornwinder polynomials, and one obtains the vanishing identity given as Theorem 4.10 of \cite{vanish}, together with a conjecture for the nonzero values.
+This would imply Conjecture~\ref{conj:vanKsmall} via a modular transformation, as discussed above, but the $q$-elliptic half of the identity would be new.
+In the limit $q\to 0$, $t_0$, $t_1$ fixed of that $q$-elliptic identity, the biorthogonal function becomes a Koornwinder polynomial, and one obtains the vanishing identity given as Theorem 4.10 of \cite{vanish}, together with a conjecture for the nonzero values.
 The case $t_0=q^{1/2}t^{1/2}$, $t_1\mapsto p^{1/4}a$ is also of interest, as in that case the biorthogonal function becomes a suitably normalized interpolation function.
 One can then take the limit $p\to 0$ with $a$ fixed, in which limit the integral becomes

-Apart from the change in normalization of the Macdonald polynomial, this integral is that of Theorem 4.1 of \cite{vanish}, and therefore vanishes unless $\lambda=\mu^2$.
-Moreover, the corresponding nonzero values (known in this case) agree with those obtained by degenerating Conjecture \ref{conj:vanPsmall}.
+Apart from the change in normalization of the Macdonald polynomial, this integral is that of Theorem 4.1 of \cite{vanish}, and therefore vanishes unless $\lambda=\mu^2$, as predicted by the conjecture.
+Moreover, the corresponding nonzero values (known in this case) agree with those obtained by degenerating Conjecture~\ref{conj:vanPsmall}.
+We also recall from \cite{bcpoly} that in the limit $n\to\infty$ this becomes Macdonald's Littlewood identity.

 Again, there is a sum version, this time based on the identity